Deer

 Threats to deer

 Both red and roe deer are thriving in Scotland.
-The greatest threat to them is from the sika deer, which can cross-breed with the red deer.
-Our red deer could gradually change in appearance, genetic make-up and behaviour as hybrids become more common.
+The greatest threat to them is from sika, which potentially could displace the smaller roe deer and which, through hybridisation, could gradually change the red deer’s genetic make-up, appearance, and behaviour as hybrids become more common.

-We must also guard against the introduction of muntjac and Chinese water deer in Scotland, both already present in England.
+We must also guard against the introduction of muntjac and Chinese water deer in Scotland, both already present as non-native species in England.

 Protection of deer